 One page on the site deals with the book I am working on at present.
 This is a book on ethics and politics in a secular age provisionally entitled What Should We Do?
 (Apologies to Tolstoy!)
 Your comments would be very welcome!

-Details of U3A Poole Philosophy classes in term 3 of 2018/19 are now on the site.
-Both schedules are tentative and subject to revision.
+Details of U3A Poole Philosophy Workshop classes in the summer and in early autumn are now on the site.
+The schedule is subject to amendment and has been revised since first posted.
 Please check on this site to ensure you have the latest version.

 A Turkish Edition of Politics the Basics (5th. ed.) is to be published by Utopya Yayinevi.

 A Portuguese translation of Politics: the Basics has now been published in Brazil as Polίtica, Editora Saraiva, Sao Paulo, 1st Brazilian ed., 2016.